maxxhuang/zero-copy-in-java-and-webflux/README.md

 While the file server is working to serve files, go to http://[graphite server ip]:8888 to observe the metrics in graphite web.

-Or if you prefer a fancy dashboard and you happen to have a grafana server brought up, just as the one we gave above (alexmercer/graphite-grafana), go to http://[grafana server ip]:3000 to create your own modern metrics dashboard.
+Or if you prefer a fancy dashboard and you happen to have a grafana server brought up just as the one we gave above (alexmercer/graphite-grafana), go to http://[grafana server ip]:3000 to create your own modern metrics dashboard.